Iterative-Canvas/iterative-canvas/.context/ai-sdk/foundations/prompts.md

   model: __MODEL__,
   messages: [
     {
-      role: 'user',
+      role: "user",
       content: [
         {
-          type: 'text',
+          type: "text",
-          text: 'Where can I buy the best Currywurst in Berlin?', },
+          text: "Where can I buy the best Currywurst in Berlin?", },
       ],
     },
   ],
-});
+})
 ```

 #### Image Parts